 The REA helps organisations gain valuable insights into where they are now and identify the necessary action required to attract and retain the talent they need now and in the future.
 The ultimate aim is to drive the improvements that ensure a resourcing practice is directly aligned to organisational success.

 To learn more about how Omni’s REA can support your organisation, get in touch with one of our consultants today.
-Alternatively, complete our mini REA to receive a free report that identifies your strengths and topline areas for development.
+Alternatively, complete our Free Two-Minute Self-Assessment to receive a free report that identifies your strengths and topline areas for development.
 Click here to start yours now.